How to Teach Grammar to ELL Students: 15 Practical Activities That Actually Work

 15. Grammar Missions and Challenges

-How it works: Frame grammar practice as a mission.
-Students play detectives or agents solving a case — fixing errors, decoding sentences, building structures — to earn points or unlock the next level.
+How it works: Frame a grammar practice session as a mission.
+Students play the role of detectives or agents solving a case — fixing errors, decoding sentences, building structures — to earn points or unlock the next level.
+Grammar Spy's mission system is built around this idea, but you can run a low-tech version with cards and a board.

 Why it works: Game framing changes how students feel about practice.
-The grammar work is identical, but motivation, attention, and retention all shift.
+"Worksheet on past tense" lands flat.
+"Solve the Case of the Vanishing -ed" lights them up.
+The grammar work underneath is identical — but motivation, attention, and retention all shift.
+There's solid research on game-based learning showing meaningful retention gains for vocabulary and grammar when structured well.

 Example: A 15-minute mission block — three rounds of error-spotting, sentence-building, and quick production — works incredibly well as a Friday wrap-up.
+Students leave talking about "the case" instead of "the worksheet."
 Browse ready-to-run options on the ESL grammar activities page or the broader ELD grammar activities library.

 What Research Says About Teaching Grammar

-You don't need a literature review to teach well, but it helps to know the activities above line up with what second language acquisition research has found over and over.
+You don't need a literature review to teach well, but it helps to know that the activities above aren't just gut instinct — they line up with what second language acquisition research has found over and over.

 Meaningful communication is essential.
-Krashen's input hypothesis and the decades of work that followed all point in the same direction: language develops when learners receive comprehensible input and have reasons to use the language.
+Stephen Krashen's input hypothesis and the decades of work that followed all point in the same direction: language develops when learners receive comprehensible input and have reasons to use the language.
+Grammar drilled in isolation doesn't transfer.
+Grammar used in real communication does.

 Task-based learning works.
-When students complete a task and need grammar to do it, the grammar gets used and remembered.
+When students complete a task — solving an information gap, building a story, planning a trip — and need grammar to do it, the grammar gets used and remembered.
+Rod Ellis's research on task-based language teaching has shown this consistently.

 Explicit instruction still matters.
-Brief, focused explanations followed by guided practice and then communicative use outperform pure immersion for most school-age learners.
+This is where worksheets sometimes get a bad reputation they don't fully deserve.
+Brief, focused explanations of a structure — followed by guided practice and then communicative use — outperform pure immersion for most school-age learners.
 The trick is the sequence: notice → understand → practice → use.

 Repeated practice and spacing.
 A grammar point taught Monday and never revisited is mostly forgotten by Friday.
-Revisiting structures across the week produces dramatically better retention.
+Revisiting the same structure across the week, in different activities, produces dramatically better retention.
+This is why daily bell ringers are so powerful.

 Feedback matters — but not all feedback.
-Correcting every error in real time shuts students down.
-Targeted feedback on one or two structures, recasting, and delayed correction in writing conferences show stronger effects.
+Correcting every error in real time tends to shut students down.
+Targeted feedback on one or two structures at a time, recasting (modeling the correct form back), and delayed correction during writing conferences all show stronger effects than red-pen-everything correction.

 Common Mistakes Teachers Make

 Teaching too many rules at once.
 A single lesson on "all the past tenses" overwhelms ELLs.
-Pick one form, teach it deeply, then add the next.
+Pick one form, teach it deeply over multiple days, then add the next.
+Less is more.

 Relying on worksheets alone.
-Worksheets have a place — but if they're the whole diet, students learn to do worksheets, not to use grammar.
-Pair every worksheet with a communicative task.
-(If you want strong, intentional worksheets, the free grammar worksheets library is designed for exactly this.)
+Worksheets have a place — they're efficient for noticing and quick checks.
+But if worksheets are the whole grammar diet, students learn to do worksheets, not to use grammar in speech and writing.
+Pair every worksheet with a communicative task that uses the same structure.
+(And if you do want strong, intentional worksheets, the free grammar worksheets library is designed exactly for this — printable practice that pairs with classroom activities, not replaces them.)

 Correcting every mistake immediately.
-Constant interruption kills risk-taking.
-Pick one or two target structures per task; let other errors slide for now.
+When students are still building fluency, constant interruption kills risk-taking.
+Pick one or two target structures per task.
+Let other errors slide for now.
+They'll get their own focused lesson later.

 Teaching grammar without context.
-"Fill in the blank with the correct form" tells students nothing about why the form matters.
-Anchor every grammar point in a situation.
+"Fill in the blank with the correct form of the verb" tells students nothing about why the form matters.
+Anchor every grammar point in a situation: when do real people use this?
+In what kind of sentence?
+To say what kind of thing?

-Assuming labeling equals using.
-A student who can identify the past perfect on a quiz often can't produce it spontaneously.
-Build in plenty of speaking and writing, not just recognition.
+Assuming students who can label rules can use them.
+A student who can identify the past perfect on a multiple-choice quiz often can't produce it spontaneously.
+Production is a different skill.
+Build in plenty of speaking and writing opportunities, not just recognition tasks.

 Ignoring the affective side.
+Grammar is intensely personal.
 Errors feel like failures.
-Protect the room: praise risk-taking, normalize errors, never publicly correct in a way that embarrasses.
+Anxious students produce less language, which slows growth.
+Protect the room: praise risk-taking, normalize errors as evidence of learning, and never publicly correct in a way that embarrasses.

 Final Thoughts